 Musekese is a small owner hosted camp located in Kafue National Park on the eastern banks of the Kafue River.
 The camp is situated in a vast ...
 Read More

-Nanzhila Plains Safari Camp is located in the southern sector of Kafue National Park in Zambia.
-The National Park is the 5th largest in the ...
+Nanzhila Plains Safari Camp is located in the southern sector of Kafue National Park, Zambia.
+The camp overlooks a large dambo (seasonal ...
 Read More

 Shumba Camp is located in the centre of the Busanga Plains, home to hundreds of red lechwe, ubiquitous puku, stately roan and the diminutive ...
 Read More